Individualist anarchism: Spain

 While Spain was influenced by American individualist anarchism, it was more closely related to the French currents.
 Around the start of the 20th century, individualism in Spain gathered force through the efforts of people such as Dorado Montero, Ricardo Mella, Federico Urales, Miguel Giménez Igualada, Mariano Gallardo and J. Elizalde who translated French and American individualists.
 Important in this respect were also magazines such as La Idea Libre, La Revista Blanca, Etica, Iniciales, Al margen, Estudios and Nosotros.
 The most influential thinkers there were Max Stirner, Émile Armand and Han Ryner.
 Just as in France, the spread of Esperanto and anationalism had importance just as naturism and free love currents.
 Later, Armand and Ryner themselves started writing in the Spanish individualist press.
 Armand's concept of amorous camaraderie had an important role in motivating polyamory as realization of the individual.

 Catalan historian Xavier Diez reports that the Spanish individualist anarchist press was widely read by members of anarcho-communist groups and by members of the anarcho-syndicalist trade union CNT.
 There were also the cases of prominent individualist anarchists such as Federico Urales and Miguel Giménez Igualada who were members of the CNT and J. Elizalde who was a founding member and first secretary of the Iberian Anarchist Federation (IAF).

-Spanish individualist anarchist Miguel Giménez Igualada wrote the lengthy theory book called Anarchism espousing his individualist anarchism.
-Between October 1937 and February 1938, he was editor of the individualist anarchist magazine Nosotros in which many works of Armand and Ryner appeared.
+Between October 1937 and February 1938, Spanish individualist anarchist Miguel Giménez Igualada was editor of the individualist anarchist magazine Nosotros in which many works of Armand and Ryner appeared.
 He also participated in the publishing of another individualist anarchist maganize Al Margen: Publicación quincenal individualista.
 In his youth, he engaged in illegalist activities.
 His thought was deeply influenced by Max Stirner, of which he was the main popularizer in Spain through his own writings.
 He published and wrote the preface to the fourth edition in Spanish of The Ego and Its Own from 1900.
 He proposed the creation of a "Union of egoists" to be a federation of individualist anarchists in Spain, but it did not succeed.
-In 1956, he published an extensive treatise on Stirner, dedicated to fellow individualist anarchist Émile Armand.
-Afterwards, he traveled and lived in Argentina, Uruguay and Mexico.